 While preparing this page, I spent nine hours speaking with Xfinity representatives about plans and discounts, scouring fine print on their website, and running test addresses across the country to find the best deals.
+I’ve also updated the plan tiers to reflect new deals offered in 2022.

 After all of that, I can say that Xfinity has improved substantially since changing away from the Comcast brand name.
 The intro speeds are higher, the mid-range prices are more reasonable, and they have a very generous program for low-income users.